pact-foundation/docs.pact.io/website/docs/pact_broker/breaking_changes.md

 * Remove deprecated pact publication endpoints
 * Make the providerVersionBranch not allowed to be blank in PactsForVerificationJSONQuerySchema
 * Update all error responses to use problem+json
-* Make PUT/PATCH constent for all resources
+* Make PUT/PATCH consistent for all resources